michaelmcmullin/betterlifeindenmark/README.md

 ## Displaying the graph
 The chart uses D3js and Dimple to display the results in a browser.
 You can see the current version of [Denmark's Standard of Living 2016 here](https://mrmcnerd.github.io/betterlifeindenmark/).

+A few nice features include:

+* Allows users to select any of the OECD countries for comparison.
+* 'Bad' results are highlighted in red, because sometimes you want to be above average (income), and sometimes below (homocides).

+Enjoy!